shoey63/TrickyStoreHelper/README.md

 ### v0.3.0
 * **New Engine:** Rewrote generation logic using a stream processor (Pipe -> Sort -> Awk) for massive performance gains.
-* **UI:** Added Action Button support for KernelSU and APatch with live status output.
+* **UI:** Added Action Button support for Magisk, KernelSU and APatch with live status output.
 * **Boot:** Optimized boot script with permission auto-fixer.
 * **Fixes:** Improved handling of Windows line endings (`\r`) in config files.